Categories

 Determination principle:

-1. Dilution method: Use a known concentration of standard to perform gradient dilution until the kit cannot detect the target.
-The concentration at this time is the lowest limit of detection (LoD).
-For example, nucleic acid reagents often determine the sensitivity by diluting viral RNA or DNA samples.
+1. Dilution method: A standard of known concentration is serially diluted until the test kit cannot detect the target.
+This concentration is the limit of detection (LoD).
+For example, nucleic acid reagents often determine sensitivity by diluting viral RNA or DNA samples.

-2. Signal-to-noise ratio (P/N value): Some ELISA kits divide the sensitivity level by calculating the ratio of the positive sample signal to the negative control (P/N).
-For example, P/N ≥ 20 is high sensitivity, 10 ≤ P/N < 20 is medium sensitivity, and P/N < 10 is low sensitivity.
+2. Signal-to-noise ratio (P/N): Some ELISA kits use the ratio of the positive sample signal to the negative control (P/N) to rank sensitivity.
+For example, P/N ≥ 20 is considered high sensitivity, 10 ≤ P/N < 20 is considered medium sensitivity, and P/N < 10 is considered low sensitivity.

-3. Statistical verification: Probit analysis or logistic regression was used to calculate the concentration value (LoD) corresponding to a 95% positive detection rate.
-Low-concentration samples need to be tested repeatedly (e.g., 20 times), and the detection rate is required to be ≥ 90% to ensure that the sensitivity meets the standard.
+3. Statistical validation: Probit analysis or logistic regression was used to calculate the concentration that achieves a 95% positive detection rate (LoD).
+Repeated testing of low-concentration samples (e.g., 20 times) was required, with a detection rate of ≥90% to ensure satisfactory sensitivity.

-Stability refers to the ability of a test kit to maintain its performance under different storage, transportation or use conditions, covering the following dimensions:
+Stability refers to the ability of a test kit to maintain its performance under different storage, transportation, or use conditions, and covers the following dimensions:

 1. Long-term stability:

-The activity retention of a reagent during its shelf life is assessed, usually by accelerated aging experiments that simulate long-term storage (such as high temperature or repeated freeze-thaw cycles).
+To evaluate the activity retention of a reagent during its shelf life, accelerated aging experiments are usually performed to simulate long-term storage (such as high temperature or repeated freeze-thaw cycles).

-Time point design: Store the reagents under specified conditions (such as 2~8℃ or -20℃) and test the performance regularly (such as 0, 3, 6, 12 months).
+Time point design: Store the reagent under specified conditions (such as 2~8℃ or -20℃) and test its performance regularly (such as 0, 3, 6, and 12 months).

 Key parameter monitoring: including sensitivity, specificity, amplification efficiency (such as PCR Ct value), reagent activity (such as enzyme activity), etc.